 Where is the best place to see puffins in Iceland?
 Can you find puffins throughout the year?
 Are there any tours particularly tailored to puffin watching?
 How close will they let you get?
 Discover all you need to know about Iceland's most adorable animal.

-Iceland is, in fact, home to sixty percent of the world's Atlantic Puffin population: over six million individuals.
-The fact that they nest in the same places they were born, and only nest when there are other puffins around, means that certain places in Iceland are undoubtedly the best in the world for this special kind of birdwatching.
+Iceland is home to sixty percent of the world's Atlantic Puffin population: over six million individuals.
+The fact that they nest in the same places they were born and only nest when there are other puffins around means that certain places in Iceland are undoubtedly the best in the world for this special kind of birdwatching.

 If puffin watching, therefore, heed the following guidelines to ensure the experience is as pleasant for you as it is botherless for the bird in question.

-Protecting the puffins you are watching is not only important because they are cute and it's the decent thing to do.
-Puffins are ‘Threatened’ according to the International Union for the Conservation of Nature (IUCN); their populations are in decline across their range, including in Iceland, so ensuring that you do not hinder their protection will help in their recovery efforts.
+Protecting the puffins you are watching is not only important because they are cute but also because it's the decent thing to do.
+Puffins are "Threatened," according to the International Union for the Conservation of Nature (IUCN); their populations are in decline across their range, including in Iceland, so ensuring that you do not hinder their protection will help in their recovery efforts.

-Photo from Wikimedia, Creative Commons, by Milan Nykodym
+Photo from Wikimedia, Creative Commons, by Boaworm.
+No edits made.

 You do not, therefore, want to be responsible for emptying the cliffs at a popular bird-watching destination just because you thought a puffin wanted to be stroked.